 Replace “I am too busy” with “I am willing,” “Let’s go to him,” and “Call him here.”
 Go with others, weep with them, minister to them.

-Because really, there are no such things as interruptions only opportunities. [←Tweet this.]
+Because really, there are no such things as interruptions, only opportunities.

 Opportunities to grow personally and reflect the love of Christ in this hurting world.

 “Pay careful attention, then, to how you walk—not as unwise people but as wise—making the most of the time, because the days are evil.
 So don’t be foolish, but understand what the Lord’s will is.”
 Ephesians 5:15-17

 Reflections: Do you struggle with being “too busy”?
 Do you handle interruptions graciously or with difficulty?

 I'm so glad you're here to walk with me through this messy but glorious journey called life!
 Please consider sharing this post with your family and friends.
 And don't miss a single piece of encouragement!
 Sign up to get every post in your inbox.
 It's free, and you'll receive free gifts just for signing up.
 Oh, you can unsubscribe at any time.